A Lesson to Learn: E-Home Household Service Holdings Limited (EJH)

 EJH’s Market Performance

-EJH stocks went down by -11.34% for the week, with a monthly drop of -19.70% and a quarterly performance of -54.31%, while its annual performance rate touched -98.64%.
-The volatility ratio for the week stands at 9.08% while the volatility levels for the past 30 days are set at 9.28% for E-Home Household Service Holdings Limited.
-The simple moving average for the period of the last 20 days is -1.49% for EJH stocks with a simple moving average of -73.93% for the last 200 days.
+EJH stocks went up by 1.75% for the week, with a monthly drop of -6.09% and a quarterly performance of -44.79%, while its annual performance rate touched -98.89%.
+The volatility ratio for the week stands at 21.28% while the volatility levels for the past 30 days are set at 11.95% for E-Home Household Service Holdings Limited.
+The simple moving average for the period of the last 20 days is 2.31% for EJH stocks with a simple moving average of -72.65% for the last 200 days.

-During the last 5 trading sessions, EJH fell by -4.34%, which changed the moving average for the period of 200-days by -89.07% in comparison to the 20-day moving average, which settled at $0.2907.
-In addition, E-Home Household Service Holdings Limited saw -82.09% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, EJH rose by +1.75%, which changed the moving average for the period of 200-days by -88.11% in comparison to the 20-day moving average, which settled at $0.2892.
+In addition, E-Home Household Service Holdings Limited saw -79.99% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for EJH